Stochastic Processes

 Course overview

-This course introduces students to the fundamental concepts of stochastic processes, particularly Markov chains, and related structures.
+This course introduces the fundamental concept of stochastic processes, particularly Markov chains, and related structures.
 These time-dependent probabilistic models are essential for modelling many real-world systems, be it a telecommunications network, a hospital waiting list or a transport system.
 They also arise in many other environments, where you wish to capture the development of some element of random behaviour over time, such as the state of a game or a decision process.
-Stochastic processes also form the basis of many advanced numerical methods in applied mathematics and machine learning.
+Many advanced numerical methods in applied mathematics and machine learning are based on stochastic processes and this course will open up further study in these areas.

 Course learning outcomes

-• Demonstrate understanding of the mathematical basis of Markov chains in both discrete and continuous time
+• Explain the mathematical foundations of stochastic processes in both discrete and continuous time.

 Prerequisite(s)